Ketones In Urine During Pregnancy: Causes And Prevention

 Are Ketones In Urine Normal During Pregnancy?

-Your doctor is the best person to understand and interpret whether the ketones in your urine indicate an adverse maternal condition, such as poor renal function, because, if the level of ketones goes up, it may lead to diabetic ketoacidosis (DKA), a complication in diabetic pregnancies that can cause fetal loss (3), (4).
+However, excessive ketones in urine for a long time or regularly could be an indication of gestational diabetes.
+Your doctor is the best person to understand and interpret whether the ketones in your urine indicate an adverse maternal condition, such as poor renal function, because if the level of ketones goes up, it may lead to diabetic ketoacidosis (DKA), a severe complication that could affect the mother and the baby (3) (5).

 What Causes Ketones In Urine During Pregnancy?